 The performance of networking is significantly more straightforward to determine and measure than computational and disk performance.
-Networking performance has two key aspects, latency and bandwidth.
+Networking performance has two key aspects, latency, and bandwidth.

-Usually the vast majority of latency results from sheer physical distance i.e. most latency between London and San Francisco is actually the time it takes light to cover that distance.
-Differences in latency are determined by the varying efficiency of the route taken and it is this aspect that differs from cloud to cloud.
-The efficiency of the route is a direct result of the network providers that the cloud has direct connections to, either by taking IP connectivity from them or through peering.
-When looking at latencies you can simply ping your cloud server and determine its performance however it is important to determine the performance between your actual end users and your cloud server.
+Usually, the vast majority of latency results from a sheer physical distance.
+For example, most latency between London and San Francisco is actually the time it takes light to cover that distance.
+Differences in latency are determined by the varying efficiency of the route taken.
+This is the aspect that differs from cloud to cloud.
+The efficiency of the route is a direct result of the network providers that the cloud has direct connections to.
+This happens by either taking IP connectivity from them or through peering.
+When looking at latencies you can simply ping your cloud server and determine its performance.
+However, it is important to determine the performance between your actual end-users and your cloud server.

-To test the actual bandwidth of your cloud server its important to try and download data to the cloud server from a source that isn’t actually restricting the transfer rate at their end.
+To test the actual bandwidth of your cloud server it’s important to try and download data to the cloud server from a source that isn’t actually restricting the transfer rate at their end.
 I often find a great way of determining the speed available is to download a large file from a major vendor such as Microsoft, Ubuntu or even better by patching the operating system.
-This tends to download many different files from various locations simultaneously and will give you a pretty good feel for the speed of your connection.
+This tends to download many different files from various locations simultaneously.
+It will give you a pretty good feel for the speed of your connection.

-Now Add Pricing Back in to Weight the Results
+Now Add Pricing Back into Weight the Results

 - CloudSigma Launches new German Cloud location with DARZ - September 12, 2016